adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 ### The Solution: Denoising Score Matching 💡

 This is where a series of brilliant insights comes together.
-The original concept of **Score Matching** (Hyvärinen, 2005) provided a way to learn a score function without knowing the normalization constant.
+The original concept of **Score Matching** [^1] provided a way to learn a score function without knowing the normalization constant.
 However, it required calculating a term (the trace of the Hessian) that was still too computationally expensive for large neural networks.

-The crucial breakthrough was **Denoising Score Matching** (Vincent, 2011).
+The crucial breakthrough was **Denoising Score Matching** [^2].
 This work revealed an incredible connection: the complex score matching objective is mathematically equivalent to a much simpler task—**training a model to denoise corrupted data**.

 Here's the idea: instead of trying to model the score of clean, perfect data, what if we model the score of data corrupted by various levels of Gaussian noise?